jakewalshh/AWM_CA2/README.md

 # Fleet Tracker (GeoDjango + Leaflet)

-A live fleet-tracking app with routing (TomTom), POIs (Overpass), and per-lorry accounts.
+A live fleet-tracking PWA with routing (TomTom), POIs (Overpass), and per-lorry accounts.
 Runs with PostGIS, Django/DRF, Gunicorn, and Nginx.
 Cloud-hosted at:
 https://fleettracker-webapp.azurewebsites.net/

+while it doesn't have a companion mobile app it does adapt to screen sizes, tested on iPhone 13 mini and iPhone 15.

 Example login (to try it out)
 - Username: `Lorry10Tayto`